TomiBelan/node-sass-wasm/README.md

 - node-sass-wasm doesn't provide a CLI binary.
 I think that belongs in a separate package anyway.

-## Contributing

-Sorry, I'm not accepting pull requests at the moment.

 ## Status

 The project is feature-complete and implements the full API of node-sass 4.12.0.